Henry Edward Armstrong

 Henry Edward Armstrong FRS FRSE (Hon) (6 May 1848 – 13 July 1937) was a British chemist.
 Although Armstrong was active in many areas of scientific research, such as the chemistry of naphthalene derivatives, he is remembered today largely for his ideas and work on the teaching of science.
-Armstrong's acid is named for him.
+Armstrong acid is named for him.

 Life and work

 Armstrong was born the son of Richard Armstrong, a commission agent and importer, and Mary Ann Biddle.
 He lived most of his life in Lewisham, a suburb of London.

 After finishing school in 1864 at age 16, he spent a winter in Gibraltar, with a relative, for health reasons.
 In the spring of 1865, Armstrong returned to England and entered the Royal College of Chemistry in London, now the department of chemistry at Imperial College.
 Chemical training in those days was not lengthy, and at the age of 18 he was selected by Edward Frankland to assist in devising methods of determining organic impurities in sewage.